Covid-19: More patients now in ICU than at any other time in pandemic

 “The big ask of everyone is to stay at home and help get our hospitals and nursing homes back to safer levels.
 Our healthcare teams ask just this of us,” said HSE chief executive Paul Reid.

-HSE figures for its hospital operations on Monday night show that there were 13 hospitals in different parts of the country which had no available critical care beds.
+HSE figures for its hospital operations on Monday night show there were 13 hospitals in different parts of the country that had no available critical care beds.

 Three hospitals had no available general beds with a further 13 hospitals each having just single-digit numbers of available general hospital beds.